EV-Spring-2025/hw3-ac618/README.md

 <img src="results/figures/infer.png" width="700"/>

 ### Automatic Generation of Material Parameters
 When the classification confidence is too low, or when a new material is encountered, we can switch to a framework that automatically generates the material parameters.
-Let the material parameters to be learned be denoted as $\mathbf{\theta}$.
+Denote the material parameters to be learned as $\mathbf{\theta}$.
 The MPM simulation can be written as:

 ```math
 \mathbf{x}_t = f(\mathbf{x}_{t-1}, \mathbf{\theta}),
 ```

 where $\mathbf{x}_t$ is the state of the simulation at time $t$, such as the position, velocity and deformation. $f$ is the MPM simulator.
-At first glance, we can render the simulation result $\mathbf{x}_t$ to a image $\mathbf{I}_t$ and calculate the loss between the rendered image and the ground truth frame $\mathbf{I}_t^*$ from the video frames:
+At first glance, we can render the simulation result $\mathbf{x}_t$ to a image $\mathbf{I}_t$ and calculate the loss between the rendered image and the ground truth frame $\mathbf{I}_t^*$:

 ```math
 \mathcal{L}_I(\mathbf{\theta}) = || \mathbf{I}_t - \mathbf{I}_t^* ||^2.
 ```

 Then, we use gradient descent to optimize $\mathbf{\theta}$.
 However, since $\mathbf{x}_t$ depends on the previous state $\mathbf{x}_{t-1}$, errors can accumulate over time before $\mathbf{\theta}$ is properly optimized, leading to unstable or meaningless gradients.

 A possible way to resolve this problem is to first train a dynamic 3D Gaussian model.
 Since dynamic 3D Gaussians can effectively capture the motion trajectories of points, we can use them to represent the target particle states $\mathbf{x^*}_t$.
 Then, the simulation can be computed at time $t$ based on the observed dynamic 3D Gaussian at time $t-1$:

 ```math
 \mathbf{x}_t = f(\mathbf{x^*}_{t-1}, \mathbf{\theta}).
 ```

 Then the loss becomes:

 ```math
 \mathcal{L}_\mathbf{x}(\mathbf{\theta}) = || \mathbf{x}_t - \mathbf{x}_t^* ||^2,
 ```

 allowing us to optimize $\mathbf{\theta}$ with gradient descent without the problem of error accumulation.
 This framework is illustrated below.

 <img src="results/figures/generate.png" width="700"/>